BeauJoh/thesis/source/10-chapter-2-background-information-and-related-work.md

 The usefulness of this multi-objective auto-tuning technique is demonstrated and shows that it is a useful tool to generate performance portable OpenCL kernels.
 Additionally the literature shows that over-optimisation hurts performance portability.

+Of the benchmarks presented in Section \ref{sec:chapter2-benchmark-suites}, every application presented in the Rodinia Benchmark Suite requires a local workgroup to be passed.
+In the OpenDwarfs set of benchmarks 9 out of 14 allow for local workgroup tuning.
+Auto-tuning frameworks could be readily used with the Extended OpenDwarfs Benchmark Suite along with the other suites mentioned, however, since performance portability has been shown by others it is not the goal of this thesis and thus is left as future work.

 ### Phase-Shifting